MarkAnthonyM/neighborhood-app-project/README.md

 To build a production version of the application:

 * run the command 'npm run build' in your terminal
-* a production ready version of the application will created and stored in the 'build' folder of your local repository
+* a production ready version of the application will be created and stored in the 'build' folder of your local repository
-* deploy the 'build' folder to your web server of choice to get live application up and running
+* deploy the 'build' folder to your web server of choice to get the application up and running

 ## Built with